Q = Question; A = Answer

 (Answer revised September 15, 2009)

-The law recognizes in-kind matches, but FTA policy determines what is eligible.
+A. The law recognizes in-kind matches, but FTA policy determines what is eligible.
 The FTA regional office that oversees your grant would determine if the equipment you describe would be acceptable as an in-kind match.

 “[B]icycle access, including bicycle storage facilities” is eligible transit enhancements, and thus an eligible “capital project” as defined in the Federal Transit Laws.
 Both common grant rules, 49 C.F.R.
 Part 18 and 49 C.F.R.
 Part 19, provide that a Recipient may provide in-kind contributions toward the local share provided that the Recipient formally documents the value of each non-cash share, and if this value represents a cost that would otherwise be eligible under the Project.
 The net project cost of the Project for which the donated property is credited must include the value of any in-kind contributions in the net project cost of that Project to the extent it is used as local match.
 (Revised: September, 2009)